clementbera/wizard-battle-arena/README.md

 *Windows*

-I'm still clueless about how the game would behave on this OS, I am still struggle to get a working Windows VM with the correct keys.
-Try from Pharo 6.1 similarly to Ubuntu 64 and tell me.
+I'm still clueless about how the game would behave on this OS, I am still struggling to get a working Windows VM with the correct keys.
+Try from Pharo 6.1 similarly to Ubuntu 64 and report issues to the pharo-users mailing list.

 ## Loading and running the game